aspelund/chatter-act/README.md

     return {'role': 'function', 'name': 'get_tasks', 'content': str([{'id': str(task.id), 'name': task.name} for task in tasks])}
 ```

-In this example, the description file provides metadata about the get_tasks function.
-The process file uses this metadata to handle the processing of arguments and to call the function.
-The function file contains the logic that retrieves the tasks from the database.
+In summary, the description file acts as an interface, telling OpenAI about the existence and usage of the `get_tasks` function.
+The process file then coordinates the execution of this function whenever OpenAI invokes it via ChatterAct.
+Finally, the function file encapsulates the business logic, performing the actual task of fetching the tasks from the database.